 Nurses and midwives work at the coalface of human wellbeing.
 From life-or-death situations to the practical business of comfort and care, nurses overcome so many challenges with such high stakes that it’s no wonder some find their workplaces stressful.

-Creating positive nurse team culture
+Creating a positive nurse team culture

-When a nurse leader supports and empowers a colleague on a personal level, this has a positive flow-on effect to their team, organisation and the wider community.
-There are numerous ways nurse leaders can make their workplaces happier and safer.
+A nurse leader has to come to grips with the culture in their department.
+If there is an environment of blame, bullying, and a high turnover, it's clear something has to improve.
+When a nurse leader supports and empowers a colleague on a personal level, this has a positive effect on their team, organisation and the wider community.

 A leader with expertise in nursing engagement has the confidence to act strategically and always protects their colleagues’ mental and physical health.
 By being conscientious about team dynamics, nurse leaders can support individuals and teams to work through any issues before relationships deteriorate.
 They also establish a zero-tolerance approach to bullying and harassment and ensure inclusivity is a cornerstone of the workplace.

 Leaders prioritise employee wellbeing.
 They value professional development and always provide opportunities for staff to grow.
 Crucially, nurse leaders acknowledge staff for their contributions and develop an open culture where differing opinions are listened to and valued.
 Staff are supported in challenging situations and encouraged to review what they learned from the experience.
 These fundamental leadership traits build a positive and transformational workplace culture.

 Nurse leadership is also about modelling the behaviour they want their teams to practise.
 That includes boundaries on personal time, looking after their own health and wellbeing, so staff feel encouraged to do likewise.
 This top-down leadership can be the biggest driver of changing workplace culture for the better, turning departments into places people enjoy working in and can positively thrive.